Stock market today: Wall Street ends mixed in half-day session, marks fourth straight winning week

 Fed officials, though, have said the outlook for the economy remains uncertain and they’ll make upcoming decisions on rates based on incoming reports.
 The Fed will get another big update next week when the government releases its October report for a key inflation measure tracked by the central bank.

-In the bond market, Treasury yields were broadly higher.
-The yield on the 10-year Treasury, which influences interest rates on mortgages and other loans, rose to 4.48% from 4.41% late Wednesday.
-The yield on the 2-year Treasury rose to 4.96% from 4.90% late Wednesday.
+In the bond market, Treasury yields broadly rose Friday.
+The yield on the 10-year Treasury, which influences interest rates on mortgages and other loans, rose to 4.47% from 4.41% late Wednesday.
+The yield on the 2-year Treasury rose to 4.95% from 4.90% late Wednesday.

 Investors are watching to see how U.S. retailers will fare as the holiday shopping season kicks off with Black Friday, given growing concerns that spending may slow under pressure from dwindling savings, rising credit card debt and inflation.